Strategies on how to find a student job

 Hand out your CV in stores, cafés, bars, and restaurants

 However, before you hand a random staff member your CV, make sure to ask them how to apply for a job.
 Many brand stores or cafés have an online system for job applications, and a CV on paper handed to the staff might not reach the manager in charge of hiring.

 Ask people you know

-More than often people find jobs through their personal network.
+More than often people find jobs through their personal networks.
 So ask your friends, classmates, or other students if they know of any places that are hiring.
-Let people know what kind of experience you have, so that they will keep you in mind if something opens up.
+Let people know what kind of experience you have so that they will keep you in mind if something opens up.